Volatility As A Stock Replacement Strategy

 Disclosure

 This is not, and should not be considered investment advice.
 Investing involves risk, including the possible loss of principal.
 Carefully consider the Strategy's investment objectives, risk factors, charges and expenses before investing.
 This Strategy is actively managed and there is no guarantee investments selected and strategies employed will achieve the intended results.
 The Strategy is not diversified, and narrowly focused investments may be subject to higher risk.
 Strategy is subject to change.
 Past performance does not guarantee future results.
 This information has been provided by Invest In Vol. All material presented is compiled from sources believed to be reliable and current, but accuracy cannot be guaranteed.
 This is not to be construed as an offer to buy or sell any financial instruments and should not be relied upon as the sole factor in an investment-making decision.
 References to specific securities and their issuers are for illustrative purposes only and are not intended to be, and should not be interpreted as, recommendations to purchase or sell such securities.
 The views and opinions expressed are those of the portfolio manager at the time of publication and are subject to change.
 There is no guarantee that these views will come to pass.
 As with all investments there are associated inherent risks.
 Please obtain and review all financial material carefully before investing.
 Investments are subject to change without notice.
 VelocityShares™ and VelocityShares ETNs are service marks of VelocityShares.
 All other trademarks, service marks or registered trademarks are the property of their respective owners.
-Invest In Vol, LLC is the investment advisor for the separately managed account (NYSE:SMA); it provides investment advisory services to individual and institutional clients and does not sell securities.
+Invest In Vol, LLC is the investment advisor for the separately managed account (SMA); it provides investment advisory services to individual and institutional clients and does not sell securities.
 You can contact Invest In Vol at: contact@investinvol.com.
 For a more complete disclosure please visit www.investinvol.com/disclosure

 [1] Reported by Google Finance as Beta = 4.78 on October 6th 2017.